-During the 8-week season of the Aspen Music Festival and School (this year from July 2 – August 23), the internationally acclaimed classical music festival, presents more than 300 events including daily concerts, master classes and recitals at the Benedict Music Tent, Harris Concert Hall and a variety of locations throughout Aspen.
+During the 8-week season of the Aspen Music Festival and School, the internationally-acclaimed classical music festival presents more than 300 musical events including daily concerts, master classes and recitals at the Benedict Music Tent, Harris Concert Hall and a variety of locations throughout Aspen.
 The presentations range from orchestral programs, chamber music and fully-staged operas in the Wheeler Opera House, to student recitals, family concerts and more.
-More than 25% of the events are free and lawn seating outside the Benedict Music Tent is always free.
+More than 25% of the events are free, as is the (first come, first served) lawn seating outside the Benedict Music Tent on the Aspen Institute grounds.

 Aspen Santa Fe Ballet

-In its second decade of activity, the Aspen Santa Fe Ballet is not only a nationally recognized dance company, a leader in the dance world in terms of repertoire, acquiring and commissioning work from top choreographers; it is also one of the largest dance presenters in the country, welcoming the best in dance in both Aspen and Santa Fe.
-The ASFB’s summer season runs from mid-July to mid-August, at the Aspen District Theater, and features performances by the ASFB as well as other renowned dance companies.
+In its second decade of activity, the Aspen Santa Fe Ballet is a nationally recognized dance company, and a leader in the dance world in terms of repertoire, acquiring and commissioning work from top choreographers.
+ASFB is also one of the largest dance presenters in the country, welcoming the best in dance.
+The ASFB’s summer season runs from mid-July to mid-August at the Aspen District Theater, and features performances by the ASFB alongside other renowned dance companies.

-Presenting its 37th annual Aspen Summer Words, June 21-26, Aspen Words, formerly the Aspen Writers' Foundation, continues its renowned exploration of the joys of the written word.
+Presenting its annual Aspen Summer Words in June, Aspen Words (formerly the Aspen Writers' Foundation) continues its renowned exploration of the joys of the written word.
 Now partnered with the Aspen Institute, the AWF presents authors and professional consultations with literary agents and writing retreats, as well as writing workshops for adults and writing camps for children.

 Jazz Aspen Snowmass

 Founded in 1991, Jazz Aspen Snowmass (JAS) promotes jazz, American and popular music through world-class festivals, performances and education programs.
-The original June three day festival has evolved into an internationally recognized summer long series of both free and paid performances, and, diverse education programs reaching gifted students, dedicated teachers and young audiences.
-JAS’s Labor Day Festival signals the end of Aspen’s busy summer season.
+The original three-day June festival, now called the June Experience, has evolved into an internationally recognized summer-long series of both free and paid performances — as well as diverse education programs reaching gifted students, dedicated teachers and young audiences.
+JAS’s Labor Day Experience signals the end of Aspen’s busy summer season.